minagawaYuki/PawPal/README.md

 <h1>PawPal: Affordable and Reliable Pet Care Services</h1>
     <p>
-        PawPal is a platform dedicated to connecting pet owners with caregivers to provide affordable and reliable pet care services such as grooming, boarding, and walking.
-Designed with ease of use and accessibility in mind, PawPal ensures seamless interactions between pet owners and caregivers through its user-friendly interface and robust features.
+        PawPal is a platform dedicated to connecting pet owners to provide and reliable pet care services such as grooming, boarding, and walking.
+Designed with ease of use and accessibility in mind, PawPal ensures seamless interactions between pet owners booking through its user-friendly interface and robust features.
     </p>

 <h2>Project Overview</h2>
     <p>
         PawPal aims to:
         <ul>
-            <li>Simplify the process of finding trustworthy caregivers for pet owners.</li>
+            <li>Simplify the process of booking for a service for users.</li>
-            <li>Provide caregivers with opportunities to list their services and manage bookings efficiently.</li>
             <li>Ensure a smooth experience through user-centric features like profile management, messaging, and transaction tracking.</li>
         </ul>
     </p>